 - Journal about your date: A great way to plan out what your date will look like is by writing about your dream date in your journal, then taking the elements from that and translating them into real life.
 You don’t have to have your dream date every single time, but taking elements from it can be really lovely.
 Journaling about the experience, how it made you feel, and what you want to achieve by dating yourself going forward is also great for self-awareness and growth.
-You don’t need a fancy journal for these exercises, just a cute, blank notebook, like this one from Amazon.

 - Get excited: Just like you would get excited for a date with another person, get excited for your date with yourself.

 Dating yourself while in a relationship can be tricky as you tend to want to spend your free time on dates with your partner.

 Obviously, this is totally fine and a normal part of relationships, particularly in their early stages.
 However, it’s still important that you have your alone time to recharge and remind yourself of what you deserve.

 I invite you to set aside your own date day at least once a month just for yourself, even if you’re in a relationship.